-Every workplace should be careful when it comes to potential fire hazards.
-Having the right health and safety measures in place means that you will be less likely to fall victim to a fire of any sort and will know how to handle the situation if a fire does occur.
-Here, we will look at the six things you need to be aware of that will help you to manage a fire in the workplace if the event occurred and how Safety Aide can help.
+Every workplace should be careful when it comes to potential fire hazards. so having the right health and safety measures in place means you’ll be less likely to fall victim to a fire of any sort and will know how to handle the situation if a fire does occur.
+Here, we will look at the six things you need to be aware of, that will help you manage a fire in the workplace if the event occurred and how Safety Aide can help.

-While a fire in the workplace may not occur often, it is important to be prepared.
-Make sure that you have all the right fire equipment around your building.
+While a fire in the workplace may not occur often, it’s important to be prepared.
+By Making sure that you have all the right fire equipment around your building.
 This includes fire extinguishers – which can come in different types to deal with different types of fires.
-You should also have fire blankets, fire buckets, and escape equipment clearly signposted so that employees know where to access them.
+Making sure fire blankets, fire buckets, and escape equipment are clearly signposted will help employees know where to access them.

 2. Carry Out Risk Assessments

-Make sure to carry out risk assessments of your workplace to assess if there are any areas where you can improve your fire safety.
-This can include being more careful when using equipment and ensuring no flammable equipment is out of date, and that all your fire equipment is current and functional.
+Risk assessments of your workplace will assess if there are any areas where you can improve your fire safety.
+This can include being more careful when using equipment, ensuring no flammable equipment is out of date, and that all your fire equipment is current and functional.

 3. Store Materials Carefully

-If you work with combustible materials, you need to check that these are being stored appropriately to lower the chances of a fire breaking out.
+If you work with combustible materials, check that these are being stored appropriately lowering the chances of a fire breaking out.
 All employees should be educated on this.

 4. Don’t Block Fire Exits